On regions of mixed unitarity for semigroups of unital quantum channels: Discrete semigroups of mixed unitary channels

 for all $X_i\in\M{n_k}$.
 Now, let $n_1, n_2,\cdots n_q$ be distinct numbers of the set $\{n_1,n_2,\cdots,n_\ell\}$ and $m_1,m_2\cdots,m_s$ be the distinct numbers of the set $\{m_1,m_2,\cdots m_\ell\}$ .
 Then $\mcl{A}=\sum_{k=1}^q\sum_{j=1}^s \mcl{A}_k(m_j)$, where $\mcl{A}_k(m_j):=\sum_{i\in B_k(m_j)}J_i$.
 Furthermore, for every $(k,j)\neq (k',j')$, $\mcl{A}_k(m_j)\mcl{A}_{k'}(m_{j'})=0=\mcl{A}_{k'}(m_{j'})\mcl{A}_k(m_j)$.
 Consequently, one can choose a global permutation matrix $P\in\M{d}$ and a block diagonal unitary $V\in\M{d}$ such that $\Psi(Z)=P^*V^*ZVP$, for all $Z\in\mcl{A}$.
 Taking $U=VP$, completes the proof. \end{proof}

-It is to be noted that generally the unitary $U$ of this theorem is not an element of the algebra $\mcl{A}.$ However, $\mathrm{Ad}_{U}$ leaves $\mcl{A}$ and $\mcl{A}^\perp$ invariant.
-There is extensive literature on the asymptotics of CP maps and quantum channels.
+Now we recall some basic notions required to study asymptotics of CP maps and quantum channels.
+Due to its importance in quantum theory of open systems, there is extensive literature on this topic.
 We will follow mostly \cite{BhSa23}.
-We cite \cite{AFK25} for recent work and the citations in it for further information. \begin{defn} Let $\Phi:\M{d}\to\M{d}$ be a linear map. \begin{enumerate}[label=(\roman*)] \item The \emph{multiplicative domain} of $\Phi $, is defined as
+However we refer the reader to \cite{BCGPY13, AFK25} for some recent works and the citations in them for further information. \begin{defn} Let $\Phi:\M{d}\to\M{d}$ be a linear map. \begin{enumerate}[label=(\roman*)] \item The \emph{multiplicative domain} of $\Phi $, is defined as

 It is known that for a unital CP map $\Phi$, we have

 \item The \emph{peripheral spectrum} of $\Phi$ be the set of all elements in the spectrum $\sigma(\Phi)$ whose absolute value is $1$. i.e., $\{\lambda\in \sigma(\Phi): \abs{\lambda}=1\}$. \item The \emph{peripheral space} of $\Phi$ is defined as